duncansoton/HybridTVFeed/README.md

 # HybridTVFeed
-Amalgamation of sourced streams into single add-on
+Amalgamation of sourced streams into single add-on - nothing illegal to see here!